angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 to it and it reinforces just how versatile the archetype is.
 Breaking down the numbers the only shared slots consistent across all 8 lists were 4 ofs for Doomsday, Ponder, Brainstorm, Dark Ritual and Force of Will, 1 ofs for Cavern of Souls and from there it's a real mixed bag.
-Most lists favoured 2 Oracles but some opted for only a singleton.
+Most lists favoured 2 oracles but some opted for only a singleton.
 Daze was under-represented which shows the trend in pilots dropping it often at the moment with only an average of 1.5 copies per list.
 Force of Negation was the highest represented Sideboard card